 There are a few things you can do to help sweepers pick up the most materials possible when they are in your area:

 Keep in mind, if you do not move your vehicle, the street sweepers will go around your vehicle.

 During final inspection at the end of the week – any areas not completed due to unmoved vehicles or other obstacles will not swept.

 If the vehicle is not moved by the end of the week, you may be ticketed ($75 fine) - as per Bylaw 011-13.

 Please keep vehicles and other objects off the street each day during the hours listed above when scheduled.

 Check the schedule and more information at chestermere.ca/sweeping.

-Neighborhoods vary in density and size.
-Where possible, they are broken up in to zones to reflect about one week of time.
+Neighbourhoods vary in density and size.
+Where possible, they are broken up into zones to reflect about one week of time.

 Additionally, schedules are also designed to factor in buffer time for weather delays, equipment maintenance, and daily sweeper unloading.